 During the Convention development process, considerable efforts were made to formulate appropriate standards for ballast water management.
 They are the ballast water exchange standard and the ballast water performance standard.
-Ships performing ballast water exchange shall do so with an efficiency of 95 per cent volumetric exchange of ballast water and ships using a ballast water management system (BWMS) shall meet a performance standard based on agreed numbers of organisms per unit of volume.
+Ships performing ballast water exchange, which is a transitional option, shall do so with an efficiency of 95 per cent volumetric exchange of ballast water, while ultimately ships shall meet a performance standard based on agreed numbers of organisms per unit of volume of discharged ballast water.

 Regulation D-3 of the BWM Convention requires that ballast water management systems used to comply with the Convention must be approved by the Administration taking into account the Guidelines for approval of ballast water management systems (G8).
-The Guidelines (G8) have been revised in 2016 and converted into a mandatory Code for approval of ballast water management systems (BWMS Code), which was adopted by MEPC 72 (April 2018) and enters into force in October 2019.
+The Guidelines (G8) have been revised in 2016 and converted into a mandatory Code for Approval of Ballast Water Management Systems (BWMS Code), which was adopted by MEPC 72 (April 2018) and entered into force in October 2019.